usegalaxy-eu/operations/kvm-server.md

 the system inflexible in the face of possible future changes.
 (The system is not fully dedicated to KVM, after all.)
-It is recommened to name the guests' LVs after the respective guests' VMs, possibly prefixed by "vm-", in order to clarify their purpose.
+It is recommened to name the guests' LVs after the respective guests' VMs, possibly prefixed by "vm", in order to clarify their purpose.

 ### 2.2 Networking Setup